Printable Stations of the Cross for Children

 (page example for stations on a ring)

-Domestic Church has Stations of the Cross for a Children’s Liturgy.
+Stations of the Cross Booklet for Preschool

 Comments

-1. LittleFlower1220 says:
+1. LittleFlower1220 says

 Lacy, Your ideas for Lent have been featured on our blog site: http://raisinglittlesaints.blogspot.com/2010/02/lent-is-here-activities-for-children.html